-Procedures for Preparing and Submitting Curriculum Proposals for College Approval (December 2013) Part D: Programmatic Proposals: Format for Special Actions
+Procedures for Preparing and Submitting Curriculum Proposals for College Approval (Spring 2015) Part D: Programmatic Proposals: Format for Special Actions

 Special Actions include Change in Name of School or Department; Creation of a School; Creation of a Center, Institute, or Program; and Discontinuation or Reconfiguration of Curricular Programs.*